DMDirc/DMDirc.github.io/_posts/2007-09-22-feature-freeze-and-release-candidates.md

 author: Shane McCormack
 author_github: ShaneMcC
 ---
-DMDirc has now entered Feature Freeze for the 0.5 release (for more information about our release cycle, see <a href="http://blog.dmdirc.com/2007/06/08/the-dmdirc-release-cycle/">this blog post</a>).
+DMDirc has now entered Feature Freeze for the 0.5 release (for more information about our release cycle, see <a href="{% post_url 2007-06-08-the-dmdirc-release-cycle %}">this blog post</a>).

 New for this release we have decided to build Release Candidate builds approximately every day.
 Release Candidate builds are just like the final release: they are installed using the new installer, and they are feature complete for 0.5.
 Their purpose is help discover/iron out any last bugs before we tag and release 0.5 into the wild and begin on 0.6.